Git'er Done: Plot

 In the morning, Lyla (Minka Kelly) surprises her mother by going jogging instead of visiting Jason (Scott Porter).
 She actually leaves to visit Tim (Taylor Kitsch) at his house, where they continue their relationship.
 As Eric (Kyle Chandler) must make a decision on the quarterback set for the game, he has a conversation with Voodoo (Aldis Hodge).
 Voodoo makes it clear that he dislikes the town and its citizens, and only cares about making a career in order to get enrolled into Louisiana State University.

 Jason is taken by Herc (Kevin Rankin) downtown, where he sees him playing quad rugby with other men.
 Jason is impressed with Herc's story, as he joined the team in order to move on from having his football career ended due to an injury similar to Jason's.
 At the restaurant, Tyra (Adrianne Palicki) meets Connor Hayes (Patrick J. Adams), a businessman from Los Angeles visiting Dillon for an oil field.
 Taking an interest in her, he invites her to accompany him.
 At the field, Tyra opens up about her disdain for oil businessmen, as her father lost his job as a rigger in the previous visit.
 Before he leaves for Los Angeles, Tyra visits him in his hotel room to have sex.

 Eric is conflicted about the choice for quarterback, confiding that he feels Matt (Zach Gilford) is essential to the team but Voodoo might get them a better performance.
 After talking with Tami (Connie Britton), he informs Matt that Voodoo will be the quarterback.
 Matt is disappointed, but understands his decision.
 Before the game starts, Lyla, Eric and the Panthers visit Jason at the hospital.
 This includes Tim, finally facing his friend in the hospital.
 After everyone leaves, Jason cries alone.

-During the game, Voodoo ignores Eric's tactics and starts his own plays.
-This results in a touchdown for Dillon, but also an interception that gives Arnett Meade a touchdown lead by halftime.
+During the game, Voodoo ignores Eric's play calls.
+This results in a touchdown for Dillon, but also a pick six that gives Arnett Meade a touchdown lead by halftime.
 An irate Eric dismisses Voodoo from the game, and appoints Matt as the new quarterback.
 With just a few seconds left, Dillon manages to score a touchdown, with one point short of tying Arnett Meade.
 Eric and Matt decide to instead go for the two-point conversion and win the game.
 Smash (Gaius Charles) barely manages to score, allowing Dillon to win 22–21.
 The following day, Eric is approached by two representatives from the district executive committee.
 They inform him that they are investigating Voodoo's legality on the team, and that if there is substantial evidence to confirm suspicions, Voodoo will be taken off the team and Dillon will lose its win from the previous night.